sanchit-bhalla/Sudoku/README.md

 There is also one random level.

 How To Play :
-download zip --> extract all files  --->  run .py file Select the level from the top in menubar.
+download zip --> extract all files  --->  run .py file.
+Select the level from the top in menubar.
 You can also view the solution or if you complete level then submit to check your submission.